 Searcher is a framework-agnostic search query builder.
 Search queries are written using Criterias and can be run against MySQL, MongoDB or even files.
-Supported PHP versions: >=5.4, 7 and HHVM.
+Latest version is supporting only PHP 7.
 You can find searcher in two most important places: